sass/sass/proposal/color-4-new-spaces.md

 > This includes colors defined using the CSS color names, hex syntax, `rgb()`,
 > `rgba()`, `hsl()`, `hsla()`, or `hwb()` -- along with colors that are
 > manually converted into legacy color spaces.

+### Color Equality

+For determining _equality_ between two colors:

+* If both colors are [legacy colors](#legacy-color):

+  * Set each color to the result of [converting] the color into `rgb` space.

+  * Colors are only equal if their channel values are fuzzy-equal.

+    > Since this definition no longer involves rounding channels, it is
+    > potentially a breaking change.
+Moving forward,
+    > `rgb(0 0 0.6) != rgb(0 0 1)`.

+* Otherwise, colors are only equal when they're in the same space and their channel values are fuzzy-equal.

 ### Known Color Space